 The identification and analysis of unknown organic compounds make a very important aspect of experimental organic chemistry.
 A systematic approach based on the scheme helps in fetching good results as there is no definite set of procedures which can be applied for all.

 General Qualitative Analysis Scheme

-Preliminary Tests: In these tests, one can note all the physical characteristics of the compound that includes solid, liquid, colour or odour.
+Preliminary Tests: In these tests, one can note all the physical characteristics of the compound that includes solid, liquid, color or odor.
 Also, performing an ignition test by heating a small amount of metal spatula helps in determining whether the compound is aromatic or aliphatic as aliphatic compounds produce luminous flame and aromatic compounds produce a sooty flame.

-Physical Properties Detection can be made by determining the boiling point or melting point.
+Physical Properties Detection: It can be made by determining the boiling point or melting point.
 In the case of liquids, it’s better to go for distillation that serves the dual purpose for knowing the boiling point and also the purification of liquid that helps in performing subsequent tests.

 Solubility Tests: The test is performed using various reagents such as dil.
 HCl, dil.
 NaOH, sodium bicarbonate and hot or cold water.
 Useful information can be obtained by observing the compound’s solubility.

 Group Classification Tests: Various tests can help in deducing the functional groups in the unknown compound.

 Carbon and Hydrogen can be detected by heating the compound with copper oxide in a dry test tube.
 These are then oxidized to carbon dioxide and water respectively where the former turns lime water milky and water turns anhydrous copper sulfate blue in color.
 Thus, it confirms the presence of carbon and hydrogen.